-Dr. Carol Cole joined the board in 2014 and is chair of the Quality Committee and also of Charitable Funds.
-She is the Trust's non-executive lead for Whistle-blowing and Freedom to Speak Up.
+Dr Carol Cole joined the board in 2014 and is the Trust's vice-chair.
+She chairs the Quality Committee and is the non-executive lead for whistleblowing and Freedom to Speak Up.

-Jitesh is the chair of our Audit Committee.
+Jitesh is the chair of the Finance Committee.

 Jitesh has worked with a wide range of NHS organizations for over 34 years.
 His last role was as Director of Finance at East London NHS Foundation Trust.
 Prior to that, Jitesh has worked in both community and healthcare trusts and health authorities.
 Jitesh retired from fulltime roles in March 2015.

-Clive has previous experience as a management consultant with two accountancy firms, Grant Thornton and PwC.
-For three years he worked as a Director in HM Treasury, driving successful delivery of Europe's largest change programme.
+He has previous experience as a management consultant with two accountancy firms: Grant Thornton and PwC.
+For three years, he worked as a director in HM Treasury, driving the successful delivery of Europe's largest change programme.
 He has also set up and led two profitable start-up companies.

-Jane acts as a human resources (HR) and organisational development (OD) consultant who provides a range of consulting services at board level for clients often negotiating their way through significant organisational change.
+Jane acts as a human resources (HR) and organisational development (OD) consultant who provides a range of consulting services at board level for clients often negotiating their way through significant organisational change, along with chairing the People Committee.
 Her experience extends to supporting company start-ups, joint ventures and partnership working.
 Jane has worked extensively in commercial sectors however has over 10 years consulting experience within the NHS.

 Jane has previous corporate and international experience as an HR Director for several FTSE 100 companies, including British Gas.
 She was the HR Director for Goldfish Bank jointly owned with Lloyds from business inception.

-James started his career in healthcare in Sydney, Australia working as a Speech Pathologist, and has held a number of specialist clinical roles within the UK.
+James started his career in healthcare in Sydney, Australia working as a Speech Therapist, and has held a number of specialist clinical roles within the UK.